 Be patient with our catering team at peak periods.

-What we have done: We provide fresh fruit at serving points at the RGS-IBG all day.
-You will notice that biscuits served at the conference are in individually wrapped servings.
+We will confirm arrangements in London this year in due course.
+In the past we have provided fresh fruit at serving points all day, while biscuits were served in individually wrapped servings.
 This is for a number of reasons:

 To avoid cross-contamination with allergens.

-To reduce waste (perhaps counter-intuitively) – any uneaten biscuits from a platter of unwrapped biscuits would need to be discarded after that serving, whereas wrapped biscuits can be kept and put out at the next serving
+To reduce waste (perhaps counter-intuitively) – any uneaten biscuits from a platter of unwrapped biscuits have to be discarded after that serving, whereas wrapped biscuits can be kept and put out at the next serving

 Travelling has been deeply ingrained in academic life and academic researchers are amongst the highest emitters of anthropogenic greenhouse gas emissions.
 For a conference such as this, one of the biggest environmental impacts, by a long way, comes from the travel of delegates.

-Where you can, make use of public transport networks to get here.
+Where you can, make use of public transport networks to travel.

-Where possible, make use of non-flight alternatives instead of short-haul flights.
+Where possible, make use of trains and buses instead of short-haul flights.

 Where possible, if you are flying to the conference, make the most of your time here by arranging other meetings and visits with colleagues here, as many of you already do.